in-toto/specification/ROADMAP.md

 The in-toto specification drives the behavior of all of our implementations, yet 100% compliance is not yet achieved by all of them.
-This year we will focus efforts on making sure that the existing implementations have follow specification to the word.
+This year we will focus efforts on making sure that the existing implementations follow the specification to the word.

 ## Maturing of existing sub-projects